-You don't need to be on a diet to lose weight and get healthy!
-All you need to do is replace wrong foods with better ones slowly, read all the truths below and follow the advice and you will achieve optimum weight naturally with all the health benefits attached.
+You don’t need to be on a diet to lose weight and get healthy!
+All you need to do is replace wrong foods with better ones slowly, read all the facts below and follow the advice and you will achieve optimum weight naturally with all the health benefits attached.

 Advice: Make a list of foods you have eaten during the week or follow your shopping list, Decide which foods have to go and which are going to take their place.
 Do not shock your system by giving up all carbs, proteins or fats, your body needs them all, just go for QUALITY, gradually and naturally losing quantity.